Best 5 books about social media platforms that are changing the world

 4) How to Turn Down a Billion Dollars: The Snapchat Story

-by"How to Turn Down a Billion Dollars" by Billy Gallagher is a book that offers an inside look at the rise of Snapchat, one of Silicon Valley's hottest start-ups.
+"How to Turn Down a Billion Dollars" by Billy Gallagher is a book that offers an inside look at the rise of Snapchat, one of Silicon Valley's hottest start-ups.
 The book tells the tale of Snapchat, which was founded by three Stanford undergraduates with a simple concept for disappearing photos.
 It also covers the epic founder feud that culminated in Reggie Brown losing his stake in the business and Evan Spiegel becoming the ruthless CEO worth billions.

 Comments